labuladong/fucking-algorithm/common_knowledge/redis_attack.md

 **Author: [labuladong](https://github.com/labuladong)**

 All right, now my article also becomes a clickbait.
-How can I have my server attackd since I'm always being cautious?
+How can I have my server attacked since I'm always being cautious?

 I talked to my friend yesterday.
 He said one day he found **ALL** of his data **IS LOST** with only the key pair left on one of his cloud servers which ran the Redis database, in which the value looks like a string of the RSA public key.
 He thought he has deleted the database, but fortunately, there is nothing important in his server so he doesn't pay attention to this.